-The College may, at its discretion, grant conditional admission to applicants who do not clearly meet the requirements for unconditional admission but who demonstrate the potential to complete a course of student successful at Spring Hill College.
-Students admitted conditionally may be limited in the number of enrolled credit hours during the first semester of study and/or be advised to take prerequisite courses that will count towards graduation.
+The College may, at its discretion, grant conditional admission to applicants who do not clearly meet the requirements for unconditional admission but who demonstrate the potential to successfully complete degree requirements at Spring Hill College.
+Students admitted conditionally may be limited in the number of enrolled credit hours during the first semester of study and/or be advised to take prerequisite courses that may not count towards graduation requirements.